kisenshi/gvgai-agent-behaviour-research/README.md

 ## Automated gameplay

-We have implemented an executable that allows triggering an automated gameplay of a game of the GVGAI framework by providing a config file with the details of the game, agent and the description of its behaviours.
-The code related to this standalone, as well as the final folder and downloadable zip can be found in the [automated-gameplay-standalone branch](https://github.com/kisenshi/gvgai-agent-behaviour-research/tree/automated-gameplay-standalone).
+I have implemented an executable that allows triggering an automated gameplay of a game of the GVGAI framework by providing a config file with the details of the game, agent and the description of its behaviours.

+- The folder containing the files and downloadable zip can be found at localAutomatedGameplay/.

+- _src/heuristic_diversification/AutomatedGameplay.java_ contains the code of the main that has been used to generate the jar included in the standalone.

 ## License